Is fiberglass good for a helmet?

 Price

 Fiberglass has always been the cheaper option for airborne sports helmets.
 Carbon fiber is a "prestige" material and commands a high price tag due to its higher costs of production and manufacturing.
 In some ways, this reflects the appropriate market for each type.
-The high-priced carbon helmets are more likely to be purchased by people riding high-performance race-ready machines, that are more likely to be involved in high-speed crashes that would require the additional protection.
+The high-priced carbon helmets are more likely to be purchased by people riding high-performance race-ready machines, which are more likely to be involved in high-speed crashes that would require the additional protection.
 Fiberglass helmets are more than adequate for those riders on slower machines, more likely to be involved in minor spills.

 Finally a very important point